stonecharioteer/ddia/chapter02_data_models/relational_data_model.md

 This approach returns clean, non-duplicated lists of data that are trivial to assemble into a nested Resume struct in Go.
 This pattern is much more common in real-world applications than a single, complex JOIN.

-Running the Go script with `go run main.go`, we get:
+Running the Go script with `go run postgres.go`, we get:

 ```json
 {